tamilarasu-g/pingstatuscheck/README.md

-# Script to check if a host is alive using Ping and also send a mail.
+# Script to check if a host is alive using ping and also send a mail.